NATIONAL CARAMEL DAY

 Caramels are made by adding milk and fat to a sugary syrup that has been heated and continuously stirred until it reaches a light brown color.
-As early as the seventeenth century, American women were using caramelized sugar and water to make candies.
+As early as the seventeenth century, American women used caramelized sugar and water to make candies.
 Since it was an economical candy to produce, it found its way into many recipes.
-Around the year 1850, someone discovered that by adding milk and a fat product to the cooked sugar mixture that a soft, chewy candy would be produced.
+Around the year 1850, someone discovered that adding milk and a fat product to the cooked sugar mixture resulted in a soft, chewy candy.
 It should be no surprise how quickly soft caramel became popular.

-Bakers and pastry chefs use caramel to make a variety of desserts either as a featured ingredient, flavoring or topping.
-Depending on the consistency it can be used as a syrup or as the glue holding together nuts and popcorn.
-In a more pliant form, it makes great caramel apples.
-Cooked to a higher temperature the caramel can become brittle and is perfect for just that kind of candy making.
+Bakers and pastry chefs use caramel to make a variety of desserts either as a featured ingredient, flavoring, or topping.
+It can be used as a syrup or as the glue holding together nuts and popcorn depending on the consistency.
+In a more pliant form, the candy makes great caramel apples.
+Cooked to a higher temperature, the caramel can become brittle and is perfect for just that kind of candy making.

 The longer caramel cooks, it takes on a deeper color and a darker flavor until the sugar becomes bitter and is no longer palatable.

 - Make homemade caramel to share with friends and family.

 - We even have some sweet recipes for you to try: